GerardoCendejas/org-roam-timeline/README.md

 ```

-Check other functions included that you could bind if you want complete control from emacs, such as
+Check other functions included that you could bind if you want complete control from emacs.

 ### Customization